Modifier 25, separate E&M service, same physician, same day

 When medical records are not required

-Here are examples of when E&M services billed with modifier 25 will NOT require medical records on initial claim submission:
+Here are examples of when E&M services billed with modifier 25 will NOT require medical records on corrected claim submission:

 E&M services billed only with vaccine administration codes